drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/04.product-architectures/docs.md

     category: docs
 ---

+This page still needs a short introduction / overview and/or TOC links.

 ### Virtual vs physical products

 In Drupal Commerce, products can be either virtual or physical.
 A physical product is any product that needs to be shipped or physically delivered to customers in some other way.